openstack-archive/stackube/doc/source/developer.rst

 But if not, these steps below are needed to make sure your Stackube cluster work.

 Please note the following parts suppose you have already deployed an environment of OpenStack and Kubernetes on same baremetal host.
-And don't forget to setup `--experimental-keystone-url` for kube-apiserver, e.g.
+And don't forget to setup ``--experimental-keystone-url`` for ``kube-apiserver``, e.g.

 ::

     kube-apiserver --experimental-keystone-url=https://192.168.128.66:5000/v2.0 ...

-Remove kube-dns deployment and kube-proxy daemonset if you have already running them.
+Remove ``kube-dns`` deployment and ``kube-proxy`` daemonset if you have already running them.

 ::

   kubectl -n kube-system delete deployment kube-dns kubectl -n kube-system delete daemonset kube-proxy

-If you have also configured a CNI network plugin, you should also remove it togather with CNI network config.
+If you have also configured a CNI network plugin, you should also remove it together with CNI network config.

 ::